Arnold Schwarzenegger Fast Facts

 July 15, 2005 - Announces that he will terminate his contract with "Muscle & Fitness" and "Flex" after complaints of a conflict of interest are lodged.

 May 16, 2011 - Confirms he fathered a child outside of marriage with his family's housekeeper, Mildred Baena.
-Baena gave birth to a boy less than a week after Schwarzenegger and Shriver's fourth child arrived.

 July 1, 2011 - Shriver files for divorce.

-October 1, 2012 - His autobiography, "Total Recall: My Unbelievably True Life Story", is released.
+October 2012 - His autobiography, "Total Recall: My Unbelievably True Life Story" is published.